lookit/lookit-docs/docs/source/researchers-update-code.rst

        :alt: Example sha value filled in

 4. Click "Save Changes".
 You will see a warning pop up if your study has already been approved, telling you it will be rejected automatically and require re-review.
-This is so that Lookit staff can review any new code you're using (in particular if you're using your own repo).
+This is so that CHS staff can review any new code you're using (in particular if you're using your own repo).

    .. image:: _static/img/update_code/click_save.png
        :alt: Save button